 - The sample is shown in “Malabrigo Rios”, colors Tormenta and Cereza

 - The hat is worked in the round.
-I prefer to use circular needles (usually with the magic loop technique), but the pattern also works for double-pointed needles.
+For this I prefer to use circular needles (usually with the magic loop technique), but the pattern also works for double-pointed needles.

 - I like to use the needle and hook method for the provisional cast on: TinCanKnits has an excellent tutorial